Virtue Ethics and Organizations

-Although the common definitions of virtues focus on human behavior, in this project it is assumed that organizations and governments can as well behave in a virtue-like, or for that matter a vice-like, manner (cf. e.g. the way Acemoglu & Davidson (2010) talk about ‘extractive’ vs. ‘inclusive’ government institutions, in fact implying a ‘virtue-discourse’ on a macro-level).
+Virtue ethics commonly focuses on human behavior.
+However, in this project it is assumed that organizations and governments can as well behave in a virtue-like, or for that matter a vice-like, manner.
+This is for example in line with the way Acemoglu & Davidson (2010) talk about ‘extractive’ vs. ‘inclusive’ government institutions, in fact implying a ‘virtue-discourse’ on a macro-level.

 C2.
 What can we learn from social psychology and management studies about the impact of virtues and vices, as they become manifest in various styles of leadership, on human flourishing in and through companies?